 What happens after I submit the FAFSA?

-Once you receive your SAR, check it for any errors.
+Once you receive your FSS, check it for any errors.
 If you find an error, you may be able to make changes to your FAFSA.
 Check with the Federal Student Aid for more information on what you can or cannot change.

-If you are accepted to one of the colleges that received your SAR, the college will prepare a financial aid award letter.
+If you are accepted to one of the colleges that received your FSS, the college will prepare a financial aid award letter.
 The award letter will outline your Cost of Attendance and the amount you have been awarded. in scholarships, grants, loans and/or work-study.

 You should contact the office of financial aid at each college is you have any questions about your award.
 They will be able to tell you when and how your financial aid award will be paid out.